ANSSI-FR/packetweaver/README.md

 # PacketWeaver

+> :warning: This repository is not maintained anymore by ANSSI, use at your own risk

 PacketWeaver (pw) is a Python script filing and task sequencing framework.

 PacketWeaver is a Python framework, which helps build, organize and reuse your Python scripts.
 It is the most efficient when used in network script development projects.